-Platosha is a simple man with a simple Christian faith.
-He talks continually.
-He makes little sense.
-But, occasionally, a pearl of wisdom rolls from Platosha’s tongue.
-Thus, Platosha is– in Russian vernacular– a “Holy Fool”.
+He is a simple man with a simple Christian faith.
+Platosha talks continually.
+His speech makes little sense.
+But, occasionally, a pearl of wisdom rolls from Platosha’s tongue:

-“Karataev had no attachments, friendships, or love, as Pierre understood them; but he loved and lived lovingly with everything that life brought his way, especially other people– not any specific people, but those who were there before his eyes.
-He loved…his comrades, the French, he loved Pierre…but Pierre sensed that, despite all his gentle tenderness…Karataev would not have been upset for a moment to be parted from him…”
+- Pierre characterizes Platosha as having no “attachments, friendships, or love, as Pierre understood them; but he loved and lived lovingly with everything that life brought his way, especially…people…there before his eyes.
+He loved his mutt, his comrades, the French, he loved Pierre, who was his neighbor; but Pierre sensed that, despite all his gentle tenderness towards him…Karataev would not have been upset for a moment to be parted from him”.

 War and Peace